 Get into groups of 5.
 Pretend you are the BOM for an organisation.
-Prepare a role play showing the BOM explaining the role
+Prepare a role play showing the BOM explaining the role of the Chairperson, the Deputy, the Secretary, the

-Just ask a few groups to perform their role play tingim taim
+Just ask a few groups to perform their role play - tingim taim